mdzehadulislam8/rickshaw-detection-system/README.md

 ## 📌 Overview

-This is a **complete, production-ready computer vision system** that automatically detects rickshaws in images, live webcam feeds, and video files.
+This is a **complete, production-ready computer vision system** that automatically detects vehicles in images, live webcam feeds, and video files.
 Built with **YOLOv8** deep learning and **Streamlit** web framework, it demonstrates a full end-to-end machine learning pipeline from data collection to deployment.

+**Currently trained on rickshaws** - but the architecture and code are generic and can be adapted to detect any vehicle type (cars, buses, motorcycles, etc.) by retraining on your own dataset.

 **Key Features:**
-- ✅ **Custom Dataset** - 201 meticulously annotated rickshaw images
+- ✅ **Custom Dataset** - 201 meticulously annotated rickshaw images (example)
-- ✅ **Trained Model** - YOLOv8 optimized for rickshaw detection (95% accuracy)
+- ✅ **Trained Model** - YOLOv8 optimized for object detection (95% accuracy on rickshaws)
 - ✅ **Three Detection Modes** - Images, Live Webcam, Video Files
 - ✅ **Production-Ready** - Error handling, deployment-ready code, comprehensive docs
 - ✅ **Real-Time Performance** - 35-50ms inference on GPU
+- ✅ **Extensible** - Easy to retrain on other vehicle types or objects

 ---